-(A) Conductors Sizes 8 AWG and Larger.
+- (A) Conductors Sizes 8 AWG and Larger.
 Marking of conductors at each accessible point is approved for conductor size 8 AWG and larger.
-Equipment grounding conductors 8 AWG and larger shall comply with 250.119(A)(1) and (A)(2).

-(1) An insulated or covered conductor 8 AWG and larger shall be permitted, at the time of installation, to be permanently identified as an equipment grounding conductor at each end and at every point where the conductor is accessible.

-Exception: Conductors 8 AWG and larger shall not be required to be marked in conduit bodies that contain no splices or unused hubs.

-- (2) Identification shall encircle the conductor and shall be accomplished by one of the following: - (a) Stripping the insulation or covering from the entire exposed length. - (b) Coloring the insulation or covering green at the termination. - (c) Marking the insulation or covering with green tape or green adhesive labels at the termination.

-300.3(C)(1) Conductors of Different Systems.
+Equipment grounding conductors 8 AWG and larger shall comply with 250.119(A)(1) and (A)(2). - (1) An insulated or covered conductor 8 AWG and larger shall be permitted, at the time of installation, to be permanently identified as an equipment grounding conductor at each end and at every point where the conductor is accessible. - Exception: Conductors 8 AWG and larger shall not be required to be marked in conduit bodies that contain no splices or unused hubs. - (2) Identification shall encircle the conductor and shall be accomplished by one of the following: - (a) Stripping the insulation or covering from the entire exposed length. - (b) Coloring the insulation or covering green at the termination. - (c) Marking the insulation or covering with green tape or green adhesive labels at the termination. - 300.3(C)(1) Conductors of Different Systems.
 Service, feeders or branch circuit conductors of different systems shall not occupy the same wireway, raceway, junction box, pull box, or outlet box.
-For separate voltage systems, a junction box cover or pull box cover shall be permanently identified as follows:

-- (a) Emergency systems shall be permanently identified red in color. - (b) 277 and 480-volt systems shall be identified yellow in color. - (c) 240 volt three phase delta systems where the "high leg" to ground is present shall be permanently identified orange in color.
+For separate voltage systems, a junction box cover or pull box cover shall be permanently identified as follows: - (a) Emergency systems shall be permanently identified red in color. - (b) 277 and 480-volt systems shall be identified yellow in color. - (c) 240 volt three phase delta systems where the "high leg" to ground is present shall be permanently identified orange in color. - 300.11(D) Suspended Ceilings.
+Cables, raceways, or boxes shall not be supported, or attached to the framing members (grid) of suspended ceiling systems. - Table 310.106(A) Minimum Size of Conductors.
+No.14 AWG copper shall be permitted for residential use only.

-300.5 Underground Installations.

-(A) Minimum Cover Requirements.
-Direct-buried cable or conduit or other raceways shall be installed to meet the minimum cover requirements of Table 300.5 of the National Page 17 of 23

-Electrical Code.
-Ungrounded conductors or cables with a cover or sheath of nonmetallic material is not approved for direct burial, except as permitted in Section 340.10 of this Code.

-300.11(D) Suspended Ceilings.
-Cables, raceways, or boxes shall not be supported, or attached to the framing members (grid) of suspended ceiling systems.

-Table 310.106(A) Minimum Size of Conductors.
-No. 14 AWG copper shall be permitted for residential use only.
 Aluminum or copper-clad aluminum shall not be smaller than No. 8 AWG.

-310.110 Conductor Identification.

-- (A) Color coding of conductors shall be as follows: - (1) Single phase 120/240 volt wiring systems.

-(A) (B) (N)

-RED-----BLACK-----WHITE

-(2) Three phase four wire 120/208 volt wiring systems.

-(A) (B) (C) (N)

-RED-----BLACK----BLUE---WHITE

-(3) Three phase three and four wire 120/240 volt delta wiring systems.

-(A) (B) (C) (N)

-RED-----ORANGE----BLACK--WHITE

-(4) 277/480 wye or 480 volt delta wiring systems.

-(A) (B) (C) (N) BROWN-----YELLOW------PURPLE------GRAY

-(B) Color coding of conductors shall be consistent throughout each system.
-Color coding of conductors also apply to Metal-Clad Cable Type (MC), including the return conductor from a switch to the outlet.
-The three phase color code shall be maintained for all circuits originating from a three phase power source.

-Exception No. 1: Branch circuit conductors supplied by 120/208 volt or 120/240 volt single phase.

-Exception No. 2: When NM Cable is an approved wiring method: Color coding of branch circuit conductors is not required.
+(A) Color coding of conductors shall be as follows: (1).
+Single phase 120/240 volt wiring systems. $(A) \qquad (B) \qquad (N)$ REDBLACKWHITE (2) Three phase four wire 120/208 volt wiring systems.
+(A) (B) (C) (N) REDBLACKBLUEWHITE (3) Three phase three and four wire 120/240 volt delta wiring systems. ٠ $(A) \qquad (B) \qquad (C) \qquad (N)$ REDORANGEBLACKWHITE (4) 277/480 wye or 480 volt delta wiring systems.
+(A) (B) (C) (N) BROWNGRAY conducte of concor from coding of conductors shall be consistent throughout each system.
+Color luctors also apply to Metal-Clad Cable Type (MC), including the return a switch to the outlet.
+The three phase color code shall be maintained for inating from a three phase power source. otion No. 1: Branch circuit conductors supplied by 120/208 volt or 40 volt single phase. ption No. 2: When NM Cable is an approved wiring method: Color coding inch circuit conductors is not required.

-(C) Color code shall be maintained throughout the metering and service distribution equipment, and all circuits originating from a three phase power source shall be installed in an approved raceway.

-330.12(3) Uses Not Permitted.
+- Color code shall be maintained throughout the metering and service distribution (C) equipment. - 330.12(3) Uses Not Permitted.
 Type MC cable shall not be used as a service or feeder entering a surface mounted electrical cabinet or panelboard for MC cable smaller than No. 8 AWG.